-Grambling State University confers degrees at its summer, fall and spring commencements.
+Grambling State University confers degrees at its summer (no ceremony), fall and spring commencements.
 Students who meet degree requirements will have their degrees conferred.
 Candidates for graduation will submit applications to their college (Dean’s Office) according to the date listed in the academic calendar.REMINDERS

 - Testing: Please contact your department in regards to any departmental testing that may be required for graduation.